FAFSA/Financial Aid UpdateSuzanne Shaffer

 Quick now, flash back to fourth grade when you played Mad Libs® at a slumber party.
 Fill in the blanks: Don’t worry.
 I’m not saying you can’t ever buy a sleek, candy-apple red __________ (noun) or shop for a _________ (color) plaid __________ (noun)!

 What I am saying is that you need to wait to buy things until you’ve set aside a portion of what you earn.
 This is what’s known as paying yourself first.

 More if you've laid out some truly audacious goals.
 Let’s walk through a simple example.
 When I talk about your income or salary, I am referring to your gross salary.
 Gross is the amount before taxes and other deductions are taken out.

 What if your paychecks vary?
 You’re a nurse and night shifts pay more, or you’re in sales and you get commissions every other paycheck.
 Don’t make this hard — just take the average.

 Easiest way to make this happen?
 Set up auto-transfer each pay period from your checking to your savings account so you never see it.
 Then keep your hands off.
 Remember — 10% is the minimum.
 Aim higher to reach your goals sooner.

 The first thing to use your savings for is to build an emergency fund.
-It’s pretty much exactly what it sounds like — a pot of money set aside for emergencies.
+This is exactly what it sounds like: a pot of money set aside for emergencies.
 Emergences are unexpected financial whammies like cars breaking down or accidents that rack up medical bills.
-To be financially sound you have to have an emergency fund.
+To be financially sound, you have to have an emergency fund.
 Period.
 Here’s how much you need.